slightlynybbled/mats/docs/source/pages/contribution_guidelines.rst

 It is advised to create a pull request against one or more issues which are already documented.
 The risk of simply adding features is that your cool new whiz-bang feature is simply not a part of the author's vision for the project... meaning that you just did a bunch of work for nothing.
+Neither of us wants that.

 New pull requests shall:

 * have an explanation of the feature or bugfix that they are implementing (preferabley with an issue number to refer to)
-* have complete test coverage for that feature/bugfix
+* have some test coverage for that feature/bugfix
 * be `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ compliant as defined by `flake8 <http://flake8.pycqa.org/en/latest/>`_ test

 Executing Automated Testing